EVY-Platform/evy/docs/evy/sdui.md

     },
     "edit": {
-        // Where the input data is stored "destination"
+        // Where the input data is stored "destination",

+        // Required for form validation for submissions "required"
     },

     "action": {
-        // When submitting, the page contains the information that it should be submitting.
-        // In the case of navigate, the target prop is used.
+        // 2 types of actions that can be taken by a button
-        // Anchors are used when scrolling or navigating to specific sections of a page "type": "navigate | submit",
+        // 1.
+Navigate: Goes to the specified page (and anchor if specified, used to scroll or navigate to specific sections of a page)
+        // 2.
+Submit: Calls the API to submit the specified data "type": "navigate | submit",
-        "target": "page_id:anchor_id"
+        "target": "{page_id:anchor_id | data}"
     }

 }